 Why October?
 Well, you need to start this early because Black Friday is on the fourth Friday in November.
 Having both these sales events so close together means you have a lot to prepare, and starting in October is the only way you’ll do it without going slightly mad.

-Think of it this way – Black Friday now lasts for a week and Christmas for all of December.
-This means you have to be ready to go directly into Christmas sale mode after a week of intense Black Friday sales mode.
-You have basically no-time in-between to prepare.
+Think of it this way – Black Friday now lasts for a week or more and Christmas for all of December.
+This means you must be ready to go directly into Christmas sale mode after a week of intense Black Friday sales.
+You have almost no time in between to prepare.